Aerosmith: Touring and Music from Another Dimension! (2010–2013)

-Solo endeavors and "farewell tour" (2014–2018)
+Solo endeavors and continued touring (2014–2018)

 On March 21, 2014, in tweets released by Joe Perry, Joey Kramer, and Slash, it was announced that Aerosmith would be touring North America with Slash (along with Myles Kennedy & the Conspirators) in the summer of 2014.
-This followed a 17-date European tour that Aerosmith took from May 14 to July 2.
-The North American tour, known as the Let Rock Rule Tour, sent Aerosmith to 21 locations from July 10 to September 12.
+This followed a 17-date European tour that Aerosmith took from May 14, 2014, to July 2, 2014.
+The North American tour, known as the Let Rock Rule Tour, sent Aerosmith to 21 locations from July 10, 2014, to September 12, 2014.

 Asked in May 2014 if Aerosmith would release a sixteenth studio album anytime soon, bassist Tom Hamilton replied, "I hope soon.
 But I really don't know what we are doing because we no longer have a record contract.
 We are finished with Columbia.
 So, there is nothing written in stone.
 We'll see what the fans want."
 In an interview with Rolling Stone about what the future holds, Joe Perry admitted that, "I don't even know if making new albums makes sense anymore.
 Maybe we'll just release an EP every six months.
 I don't know what the future looks like."

 On October 7, 2014, Perry released his autobiography Rocks: My Life in and Out of Aerosmith, co-written by David Ritz.
 Perry promoted the book with a book-signing tour that took him to 14 locations across the United States in the month of October.
 On February 26, 2015, Aerosmith premiered the film Aerosmith Rocks Donington in 300 movie theaters across North America; the concert video is from the band's 2014 performance at Download Festival at Donington Park in Leicestershire, England.
 The video was released on DVD/Blu-ray on September 4, 2015.

 On March 31, 2015, lead singer Steven Tyler stated that he was working on his first solo country album.
-On April 6, it was announced that Tyler signed a record deal with Scott Borchetta's Dot Records (a division of the Big Machine Label Group).
-On May 13, Tyler released the lead single, "Love is Your Name", from his forthcoming solo debut album.
+On April 6, 2015, it was announced that Tyler signed a record deal with Scott Borchetta's Dot Records (a division of the Big Machine Label Group).
+On May 13, 2015, Tyler released the lead single, "Love is Your Name", from his forthcoming solo debut album.
 He promoted the song on the Bobby Bones Show, iHeartMedia, CBS This Morning, Entertainment Tonight, and the American Idol season 14 finale.

-On June 10, Aerosmith embarked on the Blue Army Tour, which sent the band to 17 North American locations through August 7, many of them in smaller venues in secondary markets that the band has either never performed in or hasn't performed in many years.
-The band also played a one-off show in Moscow on September 5.
+On June 10, 2015, Aerosmith embarked on the Blue Army Tour, which sent the band to 17 North American locations through August 7, 2015, many of them in smaller venues in secondary markets that the band has either never performed in or hasn't performed in many years.
+The band also played a one-off show in Moscow on September 5, 2015.
 On the tour, the band played several lesser-known deep cuts.